 Areas of research expertise: Social Epidemiologist; Societies' impact on child health, development and early education; Population monitoring (including the Australian Early Development Index and the Early Human Capability Index used internationally); Teenage pregnancy prevention; Pragmatic Randomised Control Trials; Data Linkage Studies.

+Sally is an epidemiologist with the majority of her research focusing on societies' impact on child development in multiple countries.
 Sally is the Head of Child Health Development and Education at Telethon Kids and a Senior Research Fellow at The University of Western Australia.
-Sally is also the Co-Director of the Fraser Mustard Centre, an innovative initiative between the Telethon Kids Institute and the South Australia Department of Education and Child Development aimed to improve research translation.
+Sally is also the Director of the Fraser Mustard Centre, an innovative initiative between the Telethon Kids Institute and the South Australian Department for Education aimed to improve research translation.

-As such Sally brings locally, nationally and internationally recognised epidemiological skills particularly in relation to population monitoring of child development and education.
-She has a commitment to practical, pragmatic and translatable research.
+Sally brings internationally recognised epidemiological skills particularly in relation to population monitoring of child development and education.
+Recent highlights include being awarded a Career Development Fellowship from the NHMRC and being appointed by the Minister to the South Australian Child Development Council recognising Sally’s commitment to practical, pragmatic and translatable research.